paritytech/substrate/srml/contract/COMPLEXITY.md

 Loading code most probably will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it).

-Also, `transfer` can make up to 4 DB reads and up to 2 DB writes (if flushed to the storage).
+Also, `transfer` can make up to 4 DB reads and up to 2 DB writes (if flushed to the storage) in the standard case.
+If removal of the source account takes place then it will additionally perform a DB write per one storage entry that the account has.

 Finally, all changes are `commit`-ted into the underlying overlay.
 The complexity of this depends on the number of changes performed by the code.
 Thus, the pricing of storage modification should account for that.

 **complexity**: Up to 7 DB reads.
 DB read of the code is of dynamic size.
 There can also be up to 2 DB writes (if flushed to the storage).
+Additionally, if the source account removal takes place a DB write will be performed per one storage entry that the account has.

 ## Create